SRCF/docs/source/learn/tutorials/how-to-ssh.rst

   If you want to go to your home directory you can use ``cd ~``.

   ``~`` has a special meaning like ``..`` does, it points to your home directory.
 Can you guess what ``cd ~/public_html`` does?
 Try it out and see if you were right!

+If you're interested in what else you can do with the shell, check out :ref:`our more advanced tutorial<more-terminal>`.

 4. Closing remarks
 ~~~~~~~~~~~~~~~~~~